meilisearch/meilisearch-kubernetes/meilisearch/README.md

 helm install --name my-release <meilisearch-repo>/meilisearch
 ```

-This command deploys MeiliSearch on the Kubernetes clusger using the default configuration.
+This command deploys MeiliSearch on the Kubernetes cluster using the default configuration.
 The [Configuration]() section lists the parameters that can be configured during installation.

 ## Uninstalling the Chart